 4. Report all of your income

 If you're a salaried worker with no other income, then reporting your earnings is pretty easy.
 Those who receive income from various sources, however, whether it be freelance work or investments, tend to run into trouble when they neglect to report all of their earnings.
 So here's a firm but friendly warning: You're required to list all income you received last year on your tax return, and if you fail to do so, you're more likely to get audited.
 Remember that each time you receive a 1099 form listing income, the IRS gets a copy as well.
 Attempt to cover one up, and you could wind up in serious trouble -- even if it's that $50 in interest you thought you could sweep under the rug.

 5. Educate yourself on tax credits.

 Unlike deductions, which work by excluding a portion of your income from taxes, tax credits are a dollar-for-dollar reduction of your tax liability, makes them valuable .
 There are a number of credits that could lower your tax bill and, in some cases, boost your chances of a refund, so it can pay to look into some of the more popular ones.
 For example, the Earned Income Tax Credit could save you up to $6,318 on last year's return depending on your income and number of qualifying dependents in your household.
 Meanwhile, the Child Tax Credit gives you $1,000 back for each child in your household under the age of 17, provided your earnings aren't too high.
 (This credit has been expanded for the 2018 tax year to include higher earners.
 It has also doubled in value.)
 There are also tax credits available for students and their families, so do your research and see how much money you can eke out.

 If you need to file an extension, have questions, or would like professional assistance, you can reach me at 423-622-3156.
-Tax Preparation shouldn't be a sprint, and with our help it doesn't have to feel like a marathon either.
+Tax Preparation shouldn't be a sprint, and but it doesn't have to feel like a marathon either.
+We can help.